 - Home detention orders, section 99(3)(a)

 - Curfew conditions, section 99(3)(c), and

 Section 25 will prohibit courts from imposing CROs where the defendant is not present.

 The continuation of the prohibition against imposing fines with non-conviction bonds may be seen as a lost opportunity.

-Take the example of drink driving – existing laws mean drivers either receive a ‘section 10’ and thereby avoid a licence disqualification, a conviction and a fine altogether, or receive a conviction on their criminal history, are also disqualified for at least the minimum period and are also almost invariably fined as well.
+Take the example of drink driving – existing laws mean drivers either receive a ‘non conviction order’ and thereby avoid a licence disqualification, a conviction and a fine altogether, or receive a conviction on their criminal history, are also disqualified for at least the minimum period and are also almost invariably fined as well.

-This can be seen as an ‘all or nothing’ regime in so far as there no penalty ‘in between’, where a driver can receive a ‘section 10’ and be ordered to pay a fine, which may be appropriate if a conviction and disqualification are too harsh, but a non-conviction bond by itself too lenient.
+This can be seen as an ‘all or nothing’ regime in so far as there no penalty ‘in between’, where a driver can receive a ‘non conviction order’ and be ordered to pay a fine, which may be appropriate if a conviction and disqualification are too harsh, but a non-conviction bond by itself too lenient.

 The current regime can lead to inconsistent sentencing outcomes; whereby drivers in very similar situations are either taken off the road for a crippling period of time, convicted and fined, or receive a non-conviction bond without anything else.

 By contrast in Queensland, drivers may avoid a conviction but have to pay fines which take into account their financial circumstances – an option which allows magistrates to impose some tangible penalty in addition to a bond, without having to place a person’s career in jeopardy by taking away their ability to drive and recording a conviction.